One-on-One By Appointment Only.

 It also lets you learn why they are interested in joining a gym or starting a new fitness regime.

-This session should end in either agreement or disagreement meant (a yes or a no from both parties) regarding taking the next steps required when starting at your gym.
+This session should end in either agreement or disagreement (a yes or a no from both parties) regarding taking the next steps required when starting at your gym.

 Your time is valuable so let's start acting like it.